The presence of stones in the gallbladder develops within it and are complex, pebble-like deposits that form within the gallbladder.

 - Surgical intervention is generally the ideal approach for symptomatic patients.
-Laparoscopic cholecystectomy is generally preferred over open cholecystectomy because of the shorter recovery period.
+Laparoscopic cholecystectomy is usually preferred over open cholecystectomy because of the shorter recovery period.

-- Laparoscopic cholecystectomy after endoscopic sphincterectomy is recommended in patients with common gallstones and residual gallbladder stones.
+- Laparoscopic cholecystectomy after endoscopic sphincterotomy is recommended in patients with common gallstones and residual gallbladder stones.

-- Patients who are not appropriate candidates for surgery due to coexisting conditions or patients who refuse surgery can be treated with oral bile salts: ursodiol (Actigall) 8 to 10 mg / kg / day in two to three divided doses over 16 to 20 months , or chenodiol (Chenix) 250 mg twice daily, gradually increasing to a dose of 60 mg / kg / day.
+- Patients who are not appropriate candidates for surgery due to coexisting conditions or patients who refuse surgery can be treated with oral bile salts: ursodiol (Actigall) 8 to 10 mg/kg/day in two to three divided doses over 16 to 20 months, or chenodiol (Chenix) 250 mg twice daily, gradually increasing to an amount of 60 mg/kg/day.

 Prognosis of cholecystolithiasis